prominenceai/deepstream-services-library/docs/api-pipeline.md

 ```C++
 DslReturnType dsl_pipeline_component_remove_many(const wchar_t* pipeline, const wchar_t** components);
 ```
 Removes a list of named components from a named Pipeline.
-The remove service will fail if any of components are currently `not-in-use` by the named Pipeline.
+The remove service will fail if any of the components are currently `not-in-use` by the named Pipeline.
 All of the removed component's `in-use` state will be set to `false` on successful removal.

 If a Pipeline is in a `playing` or `paused` state, the service will attempt a dynamic update if possible, returning from the call with the Pipeline in the same state.